Construction of Kuranishi structures on the moduli spaces of pseudo holomorphic disks: II: Abstract

 \section{Abstract}

-This is the second of two articles in which we provide detailed and self-contained account of the construction of a system of Kuranishi structures on the moduli spaces of pseudo holomorphic disks.
-Using the notion of obstruction bundle data introduced in \cite{diskconst1}, we give a systematic way of constructing a system of Kuranishi structures on the moduli spaces of pseudo holomorphic disks which are compatible at the boundary and corners.
-More specifically, it defines a tree like K-system in the sense of \cite[Definition 21.9]{foootech21}.
+This is the second of a series of two articles in which we provide detailed and self-contained account of the construction of a system of Kuranishi structures on the moduli spaces of pseudo-holomorphic disks.
+Using the notion of obstruction bundle data introduced in \cite{diskconst1}, we give a systematic way of constructing a system of Kuranishi structures on the moduli spaces of pseudo-holomorphic disks which are compatible at the boundary and corners.
+More specifically, it defines a tree-like K-system in the sense of \cite[Definition 21.9]{foootech21}, \cite[Definition 21.9]{Springer}.
 The method given in this paper does not only simplify the description of the constructions in the earlier literature, but also is designed to provide a systematic utility tool for the construction of a system of Kuranishi structures in the future research.
 We also establish its uniqueness.

 \keywords{}